NahyunEE/InfineonTC275/README.md

+# Summary
-# Personal Embedded Repository for training Embedded SW with TC275
+Personal Embedded Repository for training Embedded SW with TC275